 I now come to the Pawlowski case.
 The facts are straightforward.
 P was licensed by R&B as a PHV driver.
 On 2 August 2015 he was arrested on suspicion of being drunk in charge of a vehicle, and subsequently charged with that offence.
 On 4 August, R&B were informed of the charge.
 On 5 August R&B revoked his licence with immediate effect.
 On 28 October 2015, P was found not guilty at trial.
 P’s appeal against the revocation came before the magistrates on 2 February 2016 where it was allowed with costs.

-R&B appealed to the Crown Court.
+R&B appealed to the High Court by way of case stated.
 It did not seek to set aside the quashing of the revocation, but rather sought a ruling that it had been wrongly criticised by the magistrates in comments that it would have been more appropriate to suspend, rather than revoke P’s licence.
 R&B said, in effect, that its hands were tied by the ruling in Singh v.
 Cardiff.

 The magistrates effectively made two findings.
 Firstly, they found that the decision to revoke was not appropriate.
 “Suspension, whatever its limitations, would have been the appropriate action”.
 Secondly, they found that as P had no convictions, nor any other complaints against him, “revocation is not now appropriate and, on the balance of probabilities, allow the appeal”.